 A heart attack occurs when a blocked artery prevents oxygen-rich blood from reaching a section of the heart.
 If the blocked artery is not reopened quickly, the part of the heart normally nourished by that artery begins to die.
 The longer a person goes without treatment, the greater the damage.

-Symptoms of a heart attack may be immediate and intense.
-More often, though, symptoms start slowly and persist for hours, days or weeks before a heart attack.
-Unlike with sudden cardiac arrest, the heart usually does not stop beating during a heart attack.
-The heart attack symptoms in women can be different than men.
+Symptoms of a heart attack may be immediate and intense or start slowly with mild symptoms.
+It’s important to note that it’s also possible to have mild symptoms or even no symptoms at all and still have a heart attack.
+Unlike with sudden cardiac arrest, the heart usually doesn’t stop beating during a heart attack.
+The heart attack symptoms in women can be different than in men.

 What is cardiac arrest?

 Sudden cardiac arrest occurs suddenly and often without warning.
-It is triggered by an electrical malfunction in the heart that causes an irregular heartbeat (arrhythmia).
-With its pumping action disrupted, the heart cannot pump blood to the brain, lungs and other organs.
-Seconds later, a person loses consciousness and has no pulse.
-Death occurs within minutes if the victim does not receive treatment.
+It happens when an electrical malfunction in the heart causes an irregular heartbeat (arrhythmia).
+With its pumping action disrupted, the heart can't pump blood to the brain, lungs and other organs.
+When this occurs, a person loses consciousness and has no pulse.
+Death occurs within minutes if the victim doesn't receive treatment.

 These two distinct heart conditions are linked.
 Sudden cardiac arrest can occur after a heart attack, or during recovery.
 Heart attacks increase the risk for sudden cardiac arrest.
-Most heart attacks do not lead to sudden cardiac arrest.
-But when sudden cardiac arrest occurs, heart attack is a common cause.
+Many heart attacks don't immediately lead to sudden cardiac arrest, but when sudden cardiac arrest occurs, heart attack is a common cause.
 Other heart conditions may also disrupt the heart’s rhythm and lead to sudden cardiac arrest.
 These include a thickened heart muscle (cardiomyopathy), heart failure, arrhythmias, particularly ventricular fibrillation, and long Q-T syndrome.

 Take Action.
 Save a Life.